Laundry Activity for Preschoolers: Fine-motor development and water play come together in this fun clothesline activity for toddlers and preschoolers.

 What you’ll need for your clothesline activity:

-- basin of water
+- bucket or bowl of water

 - small amount of soap